newsbubbles/MemeCat/README.md

 - Because paying for a full-fledged NLE to add some freakin’ subtitles is like buying a private jet to visit your neighbor.
 - Because we stand for the open-source spirit of doing something incredibly niche without any sane reason.
 - Because cats are meme kings.
 Duh.

+## More about the YAML Files....

+There are two sample files in the buckets folder.
+These files allow you to change the way that the captions appear on a word or phrase basis.
+Take a look at (buckets/nate.yaml)[buckets/nate.yaml] to see more instructions and examples of one where I got all wild with my editing.

 ## License